jpolnetpl/netdata-wifisignal/README.md

 [Netdata](https://github.com/firehol/netdata) plugin for WiFi interface signal strength monitoring.

+Consider it obsolete, since release v1.27.0 of netdata with native and more complete support for `/proc/net/wireles`.

 ---

 It presents chart for link level (in dBm) of every found wireless interface.